Rampart (video game): Gameplay

-When combat ends, the player loses control of any area that is no longer fully surrounded by their wall, along with any cannons in that area.
+When combat ends, the player loses control of any area which is no longer fully surrounded by their wall along with all cannons in that area.
 A user-controlled building phase then begins.
 Shapes like those from Tetris appear and the player moves and rotates them with the goal of placing them so that they close gaps in the existing wall or extend the wall around additional castles.

-When the tile placement phase time ends, any castle or cannon that is completely enclosed by a continual wall is added to the player's territory.
+When the tile-placement phase ends, any castle or cannon that is completely enclosed by a continual wall is added to the player's territory.
 Afterwards, the cycle repeats with cannon placement again.
-Each surrounded castle awards the player with one cannon during each arming phase (the home castle grants two) but only if there is space.
+Each surrounded castle awards the player with one cannon during each arming phase (the home castle grants two, but only if there is space).

-Because the damage caused during the combat phase is normally spread out, repairing it can be difficult.
+Since the damage caused during the combat phase is normally spread out, repairing it can be difficult.
 The blocks are generally larger than the gaps (although one-unit blocks do appear sometimes) and filling the gaps often requires a large block to fill a small gap.
-The leftover extra bits of the block become barriers to the placement of future blocks, making it increasingly difficult to fix the damage as the larger blocks may not fit into the block-free area.
+The leftover extra bits of the block obstructs the placement of future blocks, making it increasingly difficult to fix the damage as the larger blocks may not fit into the block-free area.

-The player loses when they fail to have at least one surrounded castle after the tile placement phase.
-In single-player games, there is a fixed set of six levels, and in two player modes if both players survive the one with the higher score is declared the winner.
-If the player defeats the opponent, the player can execute the commander, by walking the plank or beheading.
-Cannons can be destroyed, bonus squares give extra points when captured, and when there are no grunts or craters.
+The player loses when they fail to have at least one surrounded castle after the tile-placement phase.
+In single-player games, there is a fixed set of six levels; in two player modes, if both players survive, the one with the higher score is declared the winner.
+If the player defeats the opponent, they can execute the commander by walking the plank or beheading.
+Cannons can also be destroyed and bonus squares give extra points when captured and when there are no grunts or craters.